Skip to main content

 The Therapeutic Goods Administration (TGA) is the Australian Government authority responsible for evaluating, assessing and monitoring products that are defined as therapeutic goods.
 This includes medicines, medical devices and biologicals.

-The TGA is also responsible for regulating blood products and establishing production standards.
+The TGA is also responsible for regulating blood and blood products, and establishing production standards.
 This includes:

 • auditing licensed manufacturers to ensure they comply with good manufacturing practice